SkyrilHD/Dell-Exx50-Hackintosh/README.md

 For touchscreen models, I also added VoodooI2C to take advantage of the touchscreen display.
 However, it is disabled.
 If you want to use it, you have to activate all VoodooI2C-related kexts in the config!

+## USB

+As of macOS 11.3, the XhciPortLimit quirk is broken in OpenCore.
+To avoid any random boot loops, disable the XhciPortLimit quirk.
+I also added USBMap.kext which I am using on my E7250.
+Enable the kext and the ACPI Patch called "EHC1 to EH01" and you should be good to go.
+However, I always recommend mapping the USB ports yourself as every system can be different!
+You can follow the simple guide from dortania [here](https://dortania.github.io/OpenCore-Post-Install/usb/).
+By enabling, USBMap, you should also remove USBInjectAll and FakePCIID.

 ## Recommended BIOS settings
 <details>
   <summary>Expand BIOS settings</summary>